The Basics of Nervous System Regulation: Embracing Your Unique Path.

 Tapping into Pleasure and Joy

 Small moments of joy signal safety to your nervous system and can help create a foundation of regulation.
-More on this here.:
+More on this here - as a somatic sex educator I’m a big believer in the role of pleasure in supporting the nervous system.
+This could look like:

 • Spending time in nature, whether it’s hiking a challenging trail or lying in the grass.